Plants vs. Zombies (video game): Console versions

 Plants vs. Zombies was announced for the Xbox 360 in July 2010, to be available both on its own and as part of a bundle with Peggle and Zuma.
 The game was released on the Xbox 360 at Xbox Live on September 8, 2010.
 To ease use with the Xbox controller, the cursor was locked onto the lawn's grid pattern and sun would float towards the cursor.
 The port also featured Versus mode, a Co-op mode, and a new level in Mini-Games mode.
 Versus mode matched two players, one playing plants and one playing zombies.
 The zombie player's goal is reaching the house, while the plant player aims to kill three of the five target zombies on the right side of the lawn.
-A PlayStation Network port for the PlayStation 3 of Plants vs. Zombies was announced on January 28, 2011, with Sony Online Entertainment as its publisher and was released on February 8, 2011.
+A PlayStation Network port for the PlayStation 3 of Plants vs. Zombies was announced on January 28, 2011, with Sony Online Entertainment as its publisher, and was released on February 8, 2011.

-The DS port of Plants vs. Zombies was announced in August 2010.
+The Nintendo DS port of Plants vs. Zombies was announced in August 2010.
 The port was released on January 18, 2011, in North America and on May 6, 2011, in Europe and Australia.
 The port included the Zombatar feature and the versus mode from the Xbox Live version, also adding four exclusive mini-games.
-On March 14, 2011, the DSiWare port was released in North America.
+On March 14, 2011, a Nintendo DSi port was released in North America for the DSiWare service.
 It was released on May 6, 2011, in Europe and Australia.
 The DSiWare version only kept the Adventure mode and Mini-Games mode; the mini-game levels consisted of the exclusive levels from the original DS and a new level called "Zombie Trap".

 The PlayStation Vita port was announced in December 2011.
 It was released on February 21, 2012, in North America, and in Europe as a launch title on February 22, 2012; with Sony Online Entertainment serving as its publisher.
 The port allows the player to play using either the touch screen or the controllers.
 It also introduces the ability to shake the Vita to collect suns and money.
 Unlike other console versions, the game lacks a multiplayer setting.